Dougal121/ESU/README.md

 26/04/2020  Fixed the UDP no DNS issue which causes reboots in NTP code (core problem)<br>
             Also fixed the lack of re-connection but  I think I can do better this is a rude hack!<br>
 03/05/2020  Looking to log to SD card - file retrieval via web server<br>
-31/05/2020  SD Logging is a go and so is charting from the SD card via web interface 10/06/2020  Dallas Temp stuff added and working so can now log 3 temperatures and chart them
+31/05/2020  SD Logging is a go and so is charting from the SD card via web interface <br>
+10/06/2020  Dallas Temp stuff added and working so can now log 3 temperatures and chart them